Blog

 Swelling & Discomfort

 Swelling in the first week after your surgery is completely normal, but things should begin to calm down after that.
-The majority of the swelling should have eased two weeks after the surgery, but some swelling may remain for up to 3-4 months.
+The majority of the swelling should have eased two weeks post-surgery, but some residual swelling may remain for up to 3 – 4 months.

-You can help the healing process by drinking plenty of water and staying active as much as recommended at each stage of recovery.
+You can help the breast reduction healing process by drinking plenty of water and staying active as much as recommended at each stage of recovery.

 Lymphatic drainage massage can also help to ease discomfort by promoting the movement of lymph fluids and encouraging faster healing.